apm-denizens/dsc80-project3/README.md

 Going back to our question, about whether Talon is more likely to win or lose any given match.
 We would essentially like to know if Talon's win rate is more than 50%.

 Null Hypothesis: Talon's win rate is 50%
 Alternative Hypothesis: Talon's win rate is greater than 50%

-In this case, the test statistic

 Test Statistic: Talon's proportion of matches won.
 This is an appropriate choice of the test statistic, as larger values point towards the alternative hypothesis, and smaller values point towards the null hypothesis.